 - participation in, and provision of, financial services related to a virtual asset issuance or the sale of a virtual asset

 Interestingly this definition does not explicitly cover decentralised finance businesses.
-That said, these businesses may be subject to Cayman’s banking, securities investment business or other financial services laws depending on their activities.
+That said, these businesses may be subject to Cayman’s banking, securities investment business or other financial services acts depending on their activities.

 Registration and licensing requirements